j-v-garcia/UTM2LATITUDE/README.md

 # UTM2LATSqlServerLibrary
-A .NET class library for Converting UTM Zone 30 Polar Region South coordinates to Latitude and Longitude using CoordinateSharp nuget library
-This library contains utility methods that can be called from Microsoft SQL Server as SQL functions withn transact sql code (t-sql)
+A .NET class library for Converting WGS84/UTM coordinates to Latitude and Longitude using CoordinateSharp nuget library This library contains utility methods that can be called from Microsoft SQL Server as SQL functions withn transact sql code (t-sql)

 This project is based in SqlLibrary (https://github.com/rsingh85/sql-dotnet-library) coded by Ravinder Singh (https://github.com/rsingh85) he wrote a blog explaining how to call a c sharp method from SQL Server: http://seesharpdeveloper.blogspot.com/2016/06/calling-c-method-from-sql-server.html